 What’s new ?

-- Recording of « The Mouraba’ Dance » – Opus 13C – for Solo Viola, with Violist Noemi Chemali
+- Release of « The Mouraba’ Dance » – Opus 13C – for Solo Viola, with Violist Noemi Chemali

-- Recording of the piece « A tune for Amer’s Horn » – Opus 10 – with Amr Slim on french horn, Makram Bou l Hosn on double bass, and Seba Ali on piano
+- Recording of the piece « A tune for Amer’s Horn » – Opus 10 – for French horn, piano and double bass

 This book is a collection of the most famous Arabic folk songs, chosen from all the Arabic region, including tunes from Lebanon, Egypt, Syria, Palestine, Algeria, Tunisia, Irak and more, arranged for solo piano by the Lebanese pianist and composer Wajdi Abou Diab.

 Four Pieces from my composition list – that happened to be opus 1, 2, 3 and 4 – chosen for this album, inspired by the Arabic traditional music, melodies, rhythms, dances and folklore, and developed in a contemporary unique way, to reflect the contradictions, traditions, and conflicts of our societies.

 Chosen pieces from the wide Arabic classical repertoire, in addition to some works of contemporary Lebanese composers, arranged for solo instrument and piano, by the lebanese composer Wajdi Abou Diab, with transposed/ arranged parts